Skip to content

 Selected by: Jade Holladay.

-*these articles were researched and selected and/or summarized by International Studies students at Cal Poly Humboldt because they feel these issues are important to our global engagement.
-If you would like to highlight a local, regional or state story about connecting us to the world — email csuglobalmanagingeditor@humboldt.edu
+*These articles were researched/summarized by International Studies students at Cal Poly Humboldt as part of a research assignment.
+If your students would like to highlight a local, regional or state story that connects CA to the world email csuglobalmanagingeditor@humboldt.edu

 Prof. Richard Marcus (Long Beach) talks with CSU leaders about California’s global engagement and the impact of csuglobal.